adamsilver/fdpb/03-book-a-flight.md

 Notes:

 - The `aria-invalid="true"` is placed on the `fieldset`.
-Putting it directly on the radio button would be incorrect here, because it's not the individual input that's invalid — it's the group.
+Putting it directly on the radio button would be incorrect here, because it's not the individual input that's invalid—it's the group.
 - The error span itself is exactly the same one used for single input fields.
 So errors look and behave consistently across all types of form fields.

 ![In-context Errors](./images/01/inline-error.png)